Everything You Need to Know About Logo File Formats

 PDF files are versatile and can store both—vector and raster data.

-They are widely supported, which makes them easy to share across platforms.
+They are widely supported by software, which makes them easy to share across platforms.
 Depending on their colour profile, this makes them useful for digital and print applications.

-• Online documents such as e-books, white-papers, user manuals, or brand guidelines
+- Online documents such as e-books, white papers or user manuals

 Pros of PDF format

-• Can be opened, viewed & printed using free PDF viewers
+- Can be opened, viewed & printed with free PDF viewers

-• Scalability without loss in quality (vector file)
+- Scalability without loss in quality (when it’s a vector file)

 Cons of PDF logo file: